Skip to main content

 This is normal wear from thousands of honing sessions.
 Every time you run a knife along the steel, there's metal-to-metal contact.
 Over years or decades, this creates visible marks and dings in the rod.
 These marks don't prevent the steel from functioning - mine has visible wear after 20 years but still realigns edges effectively.
 It's a sign of heavy use, not failure.
 The steel will continue working despite cosmetic wear.

-Get My Complete Knife Maintenance Guide
+Get My Free Equipment Guide

 The Bottom Line